Xilinx/Vitis_Libraries/vision/docs/src/include/lsc_api.rst

 The following table summarizes a performance estimate of the kernel in different configurations, as generated using Vitis HLS 2020.2 tool, to process a FULL HD image.

-.. table:: Table Lensshading correction Function Performance Estimate Summary
+.. table:: Table: Lens Shading Correction Function Performance Estimate Summary

   +--------------------+-------------------------+---------------------------------------------+
   |   Operating Mode   |   Operating Frequency   |  Latency Estimate                           |